hoodielive/rpmbuilding_studies/README.md

 ### RPM { Packages }
 An RPM package is simply a file containing other files and information about them needed by the system.
+- cpio
+- rpm header
+- metadata

+The rpm package manager uses metadata to determine:
+1. Dependencies.
+2. Where to install files.
+3. Information.